Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-13-PINN-for-Catalyst-Characterization.md

 </p>

 ## Use Cases
-The virtual model once calibrated and characterized, becomes a powerful due to the wide range of use-cases as mentioned below:
+The virtual model once calibrated and characterized, becomes a potential tool due to the wide range of use-cases as mentioned below:
 - **System-Level Aftertreatment Integration** with various engines
 - **catalyst sizing & PGM Loading optimization for cost** (critical during upstream development)
 - **Virtual calibration and testing** to optimize the control strategies